-Obviously, modern technology reduces the risk of printing errors, so the chances of finding a rare stamp is slim.
+Obviously, modern technology reduces the risk of printing errors, so the chances of finding a rare stamp are slim.
 But it’s not impossible.

 Take a look at this stamp that was released in 2002.

 Hardly any of us would see anything odd.
 However, the queen’s head should be in the top right and not the top left.
 The correct stamp is worth just 70p, the wrong one… £250+.
-You can find plenty for sale, and you have to weigh up whether it’s worth an investment for the future.
+You can find plenty for sale, and you have to weigh whether it’s worth investing in the future.

 Can you make money from buying and selling stamps?

-It’s certainly possible, although you do need to know your beans (well, stamps).
-There are lots of examples out there and there is a fine line between a stamp being worth £1,000’s or a couple of pounds.
+It’s certainly possible, although you need to know your beans (well, stamps).
+There are many examples out there and there is a fine line between a stamp worth £1,000’s or a couple of pounds.

 And the best profits are to be made long-term.
 Some of the stamps on this list tripled in value in just a few years, but it took them a long time to get there.
-If you’re a person with plenty of patience, it could be right for you.
+It could be right for you if you’re a person with plenty of patience.

 Where can I get stamps valued?